-- Is the red light shining on the objective? - If not, is there power to the laser and the green light on the laser module is blinking? - Does the image in the App Suite live capture tab look normal? - Is the optical fiber cable damaged or crushed? - Is the laser connection to the back of the HoloMonitor M4 positioned correctly and tightened? - Inspect the Laser tip.
-Unscrew the Laser connection from the back of HoloMonitor and see if the tip is scratched or dirty. - When the laser connection is detached from the HoloMonitor M4, check if the laser light shines in a strong and perfect red circle when shining on a white paper.
+- Is the red light shining on the objective? - If not, is there power to the laser and the green light on the laser module is blinking? - Does the image in the live capture tab look normal? - Is there a possibility that the optical fiber cable has been damaged or crushed? - Is the laser connection to the back of the HoloMonitor M4 tight and positioned correctly? - Inspect the Laser tip.
+Unscrew the Laser connection from the back of HoloMonitor and see if the tip is scratched or dirty. - When the laser connection is detached from the HoloMonitor M4: Does the laser light shine in a strong and perfect red circle when shining on a white paper?
 If not, it is either dirty, or the tip could be damaged or cracked.